yasssuz/web3-wallet-keeper/README.md

 ## How to scale.

 I didn't want to get out of the scope of the task, so I didn't develop most of the features that came into my mind.
 But this small app, even being a simple introduction, could actually scale with a few changes.
 First of all, a real database instead of localStorage, as it is pretty limited in size.
-Then, add a mobile version (this version doesn't support mobile).
+Then, add a proper mobile version.
 Finally, some very cool features, like actually being able to send transactions, check balances of all your ERC-20 and ERC-721 tokens, a history of transactions, adding custom networks (this one I was actually developing), etc.

 I hope that there aren't any bugs :D